 All potentially suitable alternatives meet the minimum functionality criteria discussed above, and were investigated considering the opportunities and constraints previously identified.
-The project team compared the bridge types with respect to project economics, constructability, impacts, and bridge aesthetics.
-A discussion of each criterion is included below.
-To conclude this phase of the evaluation process, the project team prepared an Assessment Summary, which is located in Appendix A.
+The bridge types were compared qualitatively and ranked with respect to project economics, constructability, project impacts, and bridge aesthetics.
+Alternatives are ranked 1 to 5, with 1 being assigned to the alternative that best meets the respective criterion.
+A discussion of each of the criterion considered is included below.
+A ranking summary table is located in Appendix A.